Learning and Growing

 What is the Early Years Foundation Stage?
 (EYFS)

 In September 2008, the EYFS, which is a single quality framework to support children’s learning and development, became mandatory for all schools and early years providers who care for children from birth to the end of Reception year.
-The framework is based on 4 Themes and Principles and 16 Commitments.
+The framework is based on 4 Themes and Principles and the learning and development aspects.
 It recognises children as individuals and competent learners.
 The EYFS is delivered through a well planned and play based approach to learning and development.